DionysisTheodosis/Cloud-Technologies-2025/README.md

-## This repository contains the deliverables for a university course Cloud Computing University course (2024–2025), divided into two main parts:
+## This repository contains the deliverables for a university course Cloud Computing (2024–2025), divided into two main parts:

 1. Theoretical Assignment
 A PDF presentation analyzing and evaluating a scientific journal article related to cloud computing technologies.
 This analysis focuses on the concepts, methodology, and impact of the selected research paper.